Star-Spangled Celebration: Fourth Of July Fireworks Return To The Inner Harbor

 8:30 a.m.
 Pet registration for AVAM’s Pet Parade and Animal Talent Show opens.
 The costumed parade, which is returning after several years, begins at 9 a.m.
 Learn more here.

 1:05 p.m.
 Orioles Vs. Rangers!
-The national anthem will be performed by the BSO.READ MORE: One Dead, Multiple Injured In South Baltimore Crash Involving 5 Vehicles
+The national anthem will be performed by the BSO.READ MORE: Hogan Laments 'Senseless Act Of Violence Against Law Enforcement' After Baltimore Officer Dragged By Car

 3 p.m.
 A Picnic at West Shore Park, featuring food trucks, a DJ, family yard games, an alcohol and mocktail bus, and picnic blankets and baskets